-Criticisms The Modi government came under bitter criticism following the 2002 Gujarat riots that betrayed the prevailing communal harmony within the state.
-Investigations were ordered into alleged abetment of crime.
+The Modi government came under bitter criticism following the 2002 Gujarat riots that betrayed the prevailing communal harmony within the state.
+Investigations were ordered into alleged abatement of crime.
 Modi's image suffered a quake as a common consensus was established that pointed fingers at the chief minister for allowing communal violence in the state.
 Some demanded his prosecution for promoting enmity among different communities during the riots.
 His way of functioning has also been the topic of much debate in the political arena with commentators and subject-matter experts lambasting him for carrying the DNA of fascist leadership.
 His critics call him a self-centered autocrat who doesn't care a hoot about the BJP.
 The Gujarat chief minister finds himself in the bad books of analysts as he is also accused of twisting facts to suit political motives on more than one occasion.

 In June 2013, when Narendra Modi's was appointed as the chairman of the national campaign committee, L K Advani submitted his resignation escalating his objection against Modi's appointment.
-But the BJP leadership remained rigid on its choice to put Modi in front of 2014 campaign.
+But, the BJP leadership remained rigid on its choice to put Modi in front of 2014 campaign.

 A self-made man

 When it comes to taking lessons on brand building, Modi says there's no greater inspiration than Mahatma Gandhi.
 His eulogies about Gandhi come from the fact that "He spoke of Ahimsa but carried a stick.
 He never wore a cap but the world wears a Gandhi Topi."
 Modi's careful metamorphosis from a Hindutva party man to a pro-development leader and change maker speaks volumes for his image-building ability.
-His 2-year long escapade into the Himalayas and co-mingling with the yogic sadhus gave him a fair understanding of Hinduism.
+His two-year long escapade into the Himalayas and co-mingling with the yogic sadhus gave him a fair understanding of Hinduism.
 That partly explains why people listen to him in rapt attention when he talks of ideologies.

 Face of Development - Favorite among the leaders of India Inc.

 India Inc. is almost unanimous in their verdict.
 They want Narendra Modi as the next PM.
 Reason?
-They seek a strong leadership that has a clear roadmap and actionable plans ready for execution.
+They seek a strong leadership that has a clear road-map and actionable plans ready for execution.
 Indian business leaders from Ratan Tata to Mukesh Ambani seem to be convinced that for India to come out of its Gross Domestic Paralysis, a visionary and decisive leadership is essential.
 Empirical evidence suggests that Gujarat has been able to position itself as a lucrative destination for investment.
 Under his aegis, according to a political commentator, the level of corruption receded and technology parks have seen the light of the day.
 His iconic call for "Minimum Government and Maximum Governance" has frequently struck the chord with the masses.